Aleksi Machavariani

+Biography

-Aleksi Machavariani was born in Gori, Georgia.
+Aleksi Machavariani was born in Gori, Russian Empire.
 He graduated from the Tbilisi Conservatory in 1936 and remained there for postgraduate studies.
 He studied composition under Pyotr Ryazanov.
 Later he joined the faculty, becoming a professor in 1963.
 He began his artistic career in 1935.

-Machavariani produced a number of critically acclaimed plays and ballets, including the ballet "Othello" (1957) and "Hamlet" (~1964), the operas "Mat i Sin" (1945), "Den moei Rodini" (1954), the symphony "Piat monologov" (1971; it earned the Shota Rustaveli Prize).
-He also wrote the music to many theatrical productions, including "Baratashvili" and "Legenda o liubvi".
+Machavariani produced a number of critically acclaimed plays and ballets, including the ballet "Othello" (1957) and "Hamlet" (~1964), the operas "Mat i Sin" (Mother and Son, 1945), "Den moei Rodini" (Day of My Motherland, 1954), the symphony "Piat monologov" (Five Monologues, 1971; it earned the Shota Rustaveli Prize).
+He also wrote the music to many theatrical productions, including "Baratashvili" and "Legenda o liubvi"(Legend of Love).
 His output includes among other works also a violin concerto (1950), seven symphonies (1947–1992) and six string quartets (the last in 1993).

 He was the artistic director of the Georgian State Symphony Orchestra from 1956 till 1958 and directed the Composers' Union of Georgia from 1962 till 1968.

-His son, Vakhtang Machavariani, is likewise a composer, who also conducts his father's works.
+His son, Vakhtang Machavariani, was also a composer and conducted his father's works.

-In 2007, a street in Tbilisi was named after him.